Finding better ways to provide the materials the world needs

 The beauty of Lycopodium’s design is that they can quickly make more, and at a low cost, if needed.
 A normal hospital ventilator can cost tens of thousands of dollars, but Lycopodium’s cost around just A$2,000 to make.
 LycoVent may not have all the bells and whistles of some hospital ventilators – but it can save lives.

 Even though Lycopodium is better known for its engineering and construction expertise in the resources sector, Mick knew they could tackle a medical challenge too.
-Two weeks and two days later, he was standing with a team of doctors at Perth’s Sir Charles Gairdner Hospital testing a ventilator prototype.
+Two weeks and 2 days later, he was standing with a team of doctors at Perth’s Sir Charles Gairdner Hospital testing a ventilator prototype.

 “Back in March – when COVID-19 cases were peaking in Australia – I read an article by a doctor in a remote Indigenous community,” Mick said.
 “His patients were particularly at risk of severe complications from COVID-19 and he was worried about ventilator shortages if COVID-19 cases grew quickly, as had happened in other countries.”